Tuesday, 31 May 2016

 Landing on Bering Island

 Man was it cold!
-We split up into two groups - the mad birdies, including Lindsay, who planned to walk for about 3 hours in the rain and icy wind and the sensible ones who chose to go to the museum and visit a local eccentric artist in the village of Nikolskoye.
+We split up into two groups - the mad birdies, including Lindsay, who planned to walk for about 3 hours in the rain and icy wind, and the sensible ones who chose to go to the museum and visit a local eccentric artist in the village of Nikolskoye.
 Not surprisingly I chose the latter!
 But even so we had a long walk in the freezing wind and rain.
 Thank goodness for wet weather clothes is all I can say.
 I wore just my thermals with a parka, waterproof pants and raincoat and felt completely warm except for my face which froze.

-It was a very interesting visit and we left there knowing a little more about the discovery, exploration, history and in fact the very existence of what was for me an unknown part of the world.
 (As I write this I have to brace myself on the chair and keep track of the iPad on the little desk top as the ship tosses and rolls in a swell of 3 metres.
 It's hard work).

 Back on board ship, we warmed up with a delicious lunch of seafood chowder.
 The afternoon was cold, windy and wet but nevertheless three zodiacs took off with a few stalwarts to cruise around a small island a few kms away.
-I stayed back and was glad I did as they came back looking rather shell-shocked after braving rough seas and driving rain.
+I stayed on board and was glad I did as they came back looking rather shell-shocked after braving rough seas and driving rain.
 Embarking and disembarking in rough seas is fraught with danger as you have to step onto a moving narrow target.
 In spite of that, only a few people fell into the boats and none went in the water - except for one of the kayakers who went under.
 No harm was done.
 The kayakers are all Aussies and in their 60s - they are inspiring.

 Saturday, 28 May 2016

 Our final day in PK was one spent waiting.
 Luggage pick-up at 12 noon, bus pick up 3.30 for a 6pm departure which as it turned out was delayed until 9.30pm due to a technicality.
 So our first dinner on board was while we were still tied up in Kamchatka.
 Speaking of food - it is excellent and plentiful - breakfasts comprise all manner of cereals including porridge, fresh fruit from as far away as Ecuador, sweet pastries, eggs, bacon, sausages and beans (they have two New Zealand cooks on board).
-Lunch - 1st day out lasagna, today seafood chowder, plus fruit and pastries.
+Lunch - 1st day out lasagna, 2nd day seafood chowder, plus fruit and pastries.
 Dinner we get to choose between two alternatives; dinner is always 3 courses - man oh man!
 Just think of the waistline but we walk miles each day - up and down stairs between decks and my arms and shoulders ache from hauling myself up and bracing myself going down - the stairs are very steep and the outside ladders are rather treacherous particularly when wet which is most of the time.
 Lectures and briefings take place on deck 2 (2-3 per day), all meals are on deck 3, our cabin is deck 4 as is the library and bar, and we climb to and from decks 5 and 6 watching for birds, whales etc etc. It's an open bridge which means we are allowed to go in and enjoy watching the sea, birds and sea-mammals out of the weather which is wonderful when you have days like today with 20-knots winds blowing straight from the Arctic and temperature below 5 degrees C, not to mention rain.

 Our ship the Professor Khomrov-Spirit of Enderby